mbuesch/letmein/doc/CONFIGURATION.md

 It is recommended to set this option to the abolute path of the `nft` executable of your Linux distribution.
 E.g.: `exe = /usr/sbin/nft`

+There are a couple of minor restrictions for what the `exe` path can be.
+These restrictions are believed to be non-critical in actual real world use cases, but are listed here for completeness:

+- The path can't start or end with white space.
+White space at the start or at the end will be trimmed.
+- The path can't end with a backslash.
+- The path can't contain a newline character.
+- The path can't contain a non-UTF8 character.

 This option defaults to `exe=nft`, if it is absent from the configuration.

 ### `family`